 On 20 March, all theatres, pubs, clubs, restaurants and leisure centres in the UK were closed by the Government in an effort to prevent further spread of coronavirus.
 These unprecedented measures have challenged the leisure and hospitality sector like never before.
+And as lockdown begins to ease these businesses are still in need of support.

 What support is available?